3b1b/manim/README.md

 [![Manim Subreddit](https://img.shields.io/reddit/subreddit-subscribers/manim.svg?color=ff4301&label=reddit)](https://www.reddit.com/r/manim/)
 [![Manim Discord](https://img.shields.io/discord/581738731934056449.svg?label=discord)](https://discord.gg/mMRrZQW)

 Manim is an animation engine for explanatory math videos.
-It's used to create precise animations programmatically, as seen in the videos at [3Blue1Brown](https://www.3blue1brown.com/).
+It's used to create precise animations programmatically, as seen in the videos at [3Blue1Brown](https://www.3blue1brown.com/)it is student friendly and guaranteed concept clarity .students can solve questions easily by just going through video lectures
+.

 This repository contains the version of manim used by 3Blue1Brown.
 There is also a community maintained version at https://github.com/ManimCommunity/manim/.
 To get help or to join the development effort, please join the [discord](https://discord.gg/mMRrZQW).